bcgov/api-specs/geomark/glossary.md

 <a name="format">File Format (format)</a> | The file format name extension used to represent the geomark download.
 <a name="geomark">geomark</a> | A point, line, or polygon of interest that can be shared in a variety of formats and map projections.
 Geomarks are created by the <a href="https://apps.gov.bc.ca/pub/geomark/">Geomark Service</a>.
 <a name="geomarkURL">Geomark URL (geomarkURL)</a> | The URL of a polygon geomark that should be used by the geocoder as a bounding box in the /bgeo/sites/within query.
 Point and line geomarks will not work.
 When specifying this URL programmatically, it should be url-encoded without format and projection parameters.
-<a name="geometryCount">Geometry Count (geometryCount)</a> | The number of geometries in the geomark.
-If you select One, the first geometry in a feature, feature collection or geometry collection will be used.
-If you select Many, all geometries of the selected geometry type will be used.
+<a name="multiple">Geometry Count (multiple)</a> | The number of geometries in the geomark.
+If you select false, the first geometry in a feature, feature collection or geometry collection will be used.
+If you select true, all geometries of the selected geometry type will be used.
 Multiple geometries, buffered or not, can’t overlap.
 (1mm tolerance)
 <a name="geometryType">Geometry Type (geometryType)</a> | Type of input geometry.
 Valids types are Point, Line, Polygon, Any.
 <a name="geomarkId">ID (geomarkId)</a> | A unique, immutable, and meaningless identifier assigned to the geomark.
 Example : gm-abcdefghijklmnopqrstuv0bcislands
 <a name="isRobust">Is Geometry Robust (isRobust)</a> | A geometry that has a minimum clearance of less than one millimetre is not robust.
 Minimum clearance is the shortest distance between any two points or between a line and a point in the geometry.
 A geometry that is not robust will self-intersect when loaded into a spatial data store or application.
 For more info, see Interchange of Spatial Data – Inhibiting Factors (PDF)